pbv/codex/doc/USER-GUIDE.md

    = length xs >= 6 && any isUpper xs && any isLower xs && any isDigit xs

 prop_correct
+  = testing "forte(str)" $
-  = forAllShrink "str" asciiString shrink $
+    forAllShrink "str" asciiString shrink $
     \xs -> c_forte_wrapper xs ?== fromIntegral (fromEnum (forte_spec xs))
-           <?> "forte"

 asciiString = listOf (choose ('0', 'z'))

 main = quickCheckMain prop_correct
 ~~~

-Note that, along with function correctness,
+Note that, along with function correctness, the wrapper code above
-the wrapper code above also checks that student code does
-not overwrite the string buffer.
+also checks that student code does not overwrite the string buffer.

 # Reference guide

 ## Results

-Codex assesses submissions using a *tester*; for
+Codex assesses submissions using a *tester*; for programming exercises
-programming exercises this typically requires running a test suite (either
-provided by the instrutor or randomly-generated).
+this typically requires running a test suite (either provided by the
-The result is a *classification label*, a *validity check* and
+instrutor or randomly-generated).
+The result is a *classification
-a *detail report*.
+label*, a *validity check* and a *detail report*.

 Classification labels are similar to the ones used for
 [ICPC programming contests](https://icpc.baylor.edu/worldfinals/rules):